shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC07 - Add an internship

 Precondition: User already has an existing list of companies <br/>
+Guarantees: Addition of internship to company is successful

 **MSS**
 *  Similar MSS to adding a company except user is now adding an internship.